1blockatatime/English/PICBK3.md

 ##### Stage 6 - Stage 7

+(1).
+Turn off the sound, watch and read.
+(2).
+Turn on the sound and listen.

 **Titchy Witch and the Get Better Spell**
 by Rose Impey, illustrated by Katharine McEwen, published by Orchard Books
 Leitura muito rápida.
 Recomenda-se alterar o 'playback speed' para 0.75.